zhqu1148980644/TMP/leetcode/105-Construct-Binary-Tree-from-Preorder-and-Inorder-Traversal.md

             }
             // link this right child as her father's right child.
             // Note: inorder[ino] doesn't equal to preorder[pre].
-            // inorder[ino] is the successor of the inorder[ino - 1] which is the left most leaf node of preorder[pre].
-            if (pre < preorder.size()) {
+            // inorder[ino] is the successor of the inorder[ino - 1] which is the left most leaf node of preorder[pre]'s right subtree. if (pre < preorder.size()) {
                 root = root->right = new TreeNode(preorder[pre++]);
                 s.push(root);